AliSoltanianFJ/CodeSecurity2025/README.md

 Each `ScenarioX` directory contains:
 - `prompts.txt` → The prompts used for the baseline and refinement technique prompts for that scenario
-- Small scenario scripts used to execute and test generated code
+- Small scenario scripts used to execute prompts and store generated code

 The `Results` directory includes an overview of the results, and the `CWEsIntroducedMapping` includes network diagrams of original CWEs vs any CWEs introduced after applying refinement techniques.